 There is a difference between traditional health-care services and long-term care services.
 Health-care services focus on the prevention and treatment of medical conditions.
 Long-term care services are designed to help you maintain your current lifestyle at a time when you may not be able to be fully independent.

-When might you need long-term care?
+When might you need this?

 You may need long-term care at any time in your life.
 In fact, about 43% of all claims for long-term care insurance benefits are from people under age 65.

-You may need long-term care if you:
+You may need this if you:

 - Develop a prolonged or chronic illness.